-Each student must complete a minimum of 20 clock hours of personal counseling/therapy as part of the Initial School Counseling Licensure Preparation Program.
+Each student must complete a minimum of 20 hours of personal counseling/therapy as part of the MA in School Counseling program.
 Additionally, an ongoing review process serves as a way to assess the student's fit for the program; fit for the profession; emotional, psychological, and intellectual ability; as well as maturity level for functioning safely as a mental health professional.
 GDC faculty will review students each fall and spring semester.
 Each student must successfully pass the PRAXIS I or CBEST exam during their first term in the program.
 Students must also pass the ORELA Protecting Student and Civil Rights in the Educational Environment Examination.
 During the first semester of internship students must pass the PRAXIS II School Guidance and Counseling exam.
 For more specific information please refer to the student handbook.
+For more specific information, please refer to the student handbook.

-In order to complete the Initial School Counseling Licensure Preparation Program students must:
+In order to complete the MA in School Counseling program students must:

-- Satisfactorily complete a minimum of 34 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B in all core courses.
-If a grade of a B- or lower is received in a required course, that course must be retaken (for more specific information, please refer to the student handbook). - Complete a minimum of 20 one-hour sessions of personal therapy-individual, couples, and/or group (no more than 10 sessions may be in group therapy)-with a licensed therapist. - Complete a minimum of 200 supervised hours in a teaching practicum, including a minimum of 75 clock hours of full responsibility for teaching and classroom management. - Complete a minimum of 600 supervised internship hours, of which at least 240 hours must be direct client contact hours. - Successfully complete the Clinical Portfolio (reading fees are assessed during the final semester of clinical internship), in which the student articulates his/her current understanding of school counseling and applies the same through an analysis of his/her counseling practice, an evaluation of his/her strengths, and a three-year professional development plan.
+- Satisfactorily complete a minimum of 57 semester hours (63 for Track II students) with a cumulative GPA of 3.0 or above. - · Achieve no grade lower than a B in all core courses.
+If a grade of a B- or lower is received in a required course, that course must be retaken (for more specific information, please refer to the student handbook). - · Complete a minimum of 20 one-hour sessions of personal therapy-individual, couples, and/or group (no more than 10 sessions may be in group therapy)-with a licensed therapist. - · (Track II only) Complete a minimum of 200 supervised hours in a teaching practicum, including a minimum of 75 clock hours of full responsibility for teaching and classroom management. - · Complete a minimum of 600 supervised internship hours, of which at least 240 hours must be direct client contact hours.

+Successfully complete the Clinical Portfolio (reading fees are assessed during the final semester of clinical internship), in which the student articulates his/her current understanding of school counseling and applies the same through an analysis of his/her counseling practice, an evaluation of his/her strengths, and a three-year professional development plan.